 Its approval came as gas-pump politics has broken out in the Capitol.

 A gusher of bills has been introduced: The Big Oil Welfare Repeal Act would scale back industry tax breaks.
-The No Oil Producing and Exporting Cartels, or NOPEC, Act would permit legal action against the Organization of the Petroleum Exporting Countries for conspiring to restrict supplies or drive up prices.
-Senate Democrats hope to bring a measure to end subsidies for oil companies up in their chamber as early as next week.
+The No Oil Producing and Exporting Cartels, or NOPEC, Act would permit legal action against the Organization of the Petroleum Exporting Countries for conspiring to restrict supplies or drive up prices

 In: Other News